 The Ethereum blockchain was launched on July 30, 2015 and has since become the second most important cryptocurrency project.
 It has a very broad functionality, including not only transactions and rewards for their verification, but also contains the basis for decentralized applications, smart contracts, monetization platforms, crowdfunding initiatives and much more.
 However, almost from the very beginning of the project's launch, users have been constantly reminded that Ethereum is "about to" switch to the Proof-of-Stake algorithm.
 What will really happen to the traditional mining model in this case?

-Let's briefly recap the differences between the two main mining mechanisms.
+Let's elaborate on the differences between the two main mining mechanisms.
 Proof-of-Work requires the user to be online all the time and use 100% of his computing equipment.
 This is the only way he has a chance to get a reward for the block he completes.
 The mining device, be it GPU, ASIC, FPGA, is connected to the project's blockchain and monitors and confirms transactions (fund transfers) around the clock.
 Due to the fact that the network is decentralized, it does not have a single center, and copies are stored on all user devices.
 This allows for fast and reliable transactions that are "approved" by participants' devices.
 That is, for example, transfers cannot be cancelled, forged, amount substituted, etc. This mechanism reliably protects participants from abuse.

 Most of modern cryptocurrency projects, including Bitcoin, Ethereum, Binance Coin, work exactly on PoW.
 But there is an alternative method for protecting network participants called Proof-of-Stake.
-In this mechanism, the user must also be in the network, but transactions are only verified by validators (authorized network members with enough coins in their account, in the case of Ethereum there must be at least 32 ETH).
+Here is how it works: the user must also be in the network, but transactions are only verified by validators (authorized network members with enough coins in their account, in the case of Ethereum there must be at least 32 ETH).
 Depending on the network load, the most "weighty" validator or group of validators is chosen for verification.
 These are the largest coin holders.
 The rest of the participants are content with only commissions from the transactions made, charged in proportion to their contribution to the network.
 This will significantly reduce the profitability of the miners, but it will also reduce the power consumption of the network itself by a factor of ten.

 Illustrative differences in PoW and PoS mining algorithms